ionic-team/ionic-docs/src/pages/angular/config.md

 <ion-back-button [text]="getBackButtonText()"></ion-back-button>
 ```

-In this example we have used our `ion-back-button` in such a way that it can dynamically update the text if there were to be a change that warranted it, such as language or locale change.
-Your `getBackButtonText` method would be responsible for returning the correct text.
+In this example we have used our `ion-back-button` in such a way that the text can be dynamically updated if there were to be a change that warranted it, such as a language or locale change.
+The `getBackButtonText` method would be responsible for returning the correct text.

 ## Config Options